Skip to Main Content

 HUMAN RESOURCES ADMINISTRATOR

-NARRATOR: In addition to the one-on-one support HRAs provide to members here at home, there are also ample opportunities to deploy in support of Canadian Armed Forces operations and exercises both here in Canada and around the world.
+NARRATOR: In addition to the support HRAs provide here at home, there are ample opportunities to deploy in support of Canadian Armed Forces operations and exercises both here in Canada and around the world.

 Related Civilian Occupations